Node.js Promises vs Async/Await: Which one is Better

-Node.js is an open-source cross-platform JavaScript runtime built on Chrome’s V8 JavaScript engine.
-Node.js uses the process model instead of the traditional web server model, which makes it suṀper useful for web development.
-It allows developers to use JavaScript to create server-side applications that can handle multiple requests simultaneously without any clash between them, which makes it ideal for building real-time, data-intensive applications.
+Node.js is an open-source cross-platform JavaScript runtime built on Chrome’s V8 JavaScript engine that uses the process model instead of the traditional web server model making it super useful for web development.

-Synchronous Programming in Node.js
+Introduction to Synchronous and Asynchronous Programming in Node.js

 In synchronous programming, the statements are executed in a linear order.
 Only a single statement is executed at a time. i.e., if a statement takes a long time to complete it will block the entire flow of the code. e.g., if we use the “window.alert()” method in JavaScript it will block the rest of the code until a key is pressed.

-It is a technique that allows us to execute the rest of the code even if one of the statements is still not executed.
+On the other hand, asynchronous programming is a technique that allows us to execute the rest of the code even if one of the statements is still not executed.
 In asynchronous programming, the code is not executed in linear order.
 It allows the program to handle multiple operations simultaneously which makes it more efficient. e.g., if we use the “setTimeInterval()” method in a JavaScript code, it will get executed when the condition is satisfied but it will not block the flow of the code.
 The rest of the statements will still get executed.

-Understanding Promises in Node.js
+Promises in Node.js

 Promises in Node.js are used to bring asynchronous operations to life.
 With the help of promises, we can handle long-running operations without blocking the main body execution.
 A promise represents a value that may not be available at the time of execution but in the future, it can have three possible states.

-• Fulfilled
+- Fulfilled

-• Rejected
+- Rejected

-• Pending
+- Pending

 Promises are like real-life promises. e.g., I can give a promise that I will write the best article on “Node.js Promises and Async/Await”, Now either I will fulfil my promise by writing the best article or I will not write the best article or maybe I will still be writing the article I claimed to be best.